hanatos/vkdt/src/pipe/modules/rt/readme.md

 [i-lut](../i-lut/readme.md) module if you pass a `.txt` file with a list of filenames.

+you can download a [blue noise texture from this github issue](https://github.com/hanatos/vkdt/files/8529441/blue.lut.gz). this was too large to just ship with the vkdt distribution.

 ## parameters
 this still changes so often.. be careful to trust this text.